kescardoso/cryptopedia/README.md

 ### Features Left to Implement

-1.  **Autocomplete Search:** at the moment, the app disposes of a full-text search form (which is the feature available for MongoDB search forms).
-With more complex functionalities (outside of the scope of this project) such as Elastic search, it is possible to have a autocomplete search feature in the future.
+1.  **Wildcard Search:** at the development of the first version, the app disposes of a full-text search form (which is the feature available for MongoDB and pyMongo search forms). **In January 2021** a fully functioning widcard search box was achieved and implemented using $regex.

-2.  **Fix Add New Category Dropdown Form:** there is an issue coming from MaterializeCss where the dropdown doesn't render the display correctly on the first click.
+2.  **Recover Password:** the register and login system used in this version is a lightweight and straightforward pyMongo method based on user-sessions.
+For a more sophisticated and robust user system, a uthentication token system (i.e. JWT token) or the Flask-Login add-on have more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens which can be implemented in future versions.

-3.  **Recover Password:** the register and login system used in this version is a lightweight and straightforward py-mongo method based on user-sessions.
-For a more sophisticated and robust user system (outside of the scope of this project), Flask-Login has more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens which can be implemented in future versions.
+3.  **Translations:** translations to both French and Portuguese are planned for future versions of this project.

-4.  **Translations:** translations to both French and Portuguese are planned for future versions of this project.
+4.  **Databse Update:** this project currently uses a document oriented database (MongoDB), which could be updated to a Relational Database (mySQL) to dispose of more functionlities in terms of users priviledges, user profile features, list of contributions by users, and admin priviledges for a more complex encyclopedia and database app based experience.

 ## Technologies Used